 MOIMS Functions

 This section addresses functionality within the scope of the CCSDS Mission Operations and Information Management Services (MOIMS) Area.
-Although MOIMS functions have traditionally been deployed within the ground segment, increasingly they are also been deployed on-board spacecraft.
+Although MOIMS functions have traditionally been deployed within the ground segment, increasingly they are also being considered for deployment on-board spacecraft.
 The Functional View presented here is of application layer functionality, independent of its deployment location.

-The MOIMS Area covers a wide range of functions and is therefore presented hierarchically with two levels of decomposition.
+The MOIMS Area covers a wide range of mission operations functions and is therefore presented hierarchically with two levels of decomposition.
 First the MOIMS Area is decomposed into 5 main functional groups:

 Mission Control